New Balance Fresh Foam 1080v8 Reviewed & Rated Review Facts

 -Priced out at $150

 Fans of New Balance’s Fresh Foam line are very happy to know that many of its most acclaimed features are still present in its 1080v8 model, while some needed improvements have been made.
 The cushiony support of its midsole and durable yet flexible traction of its outsole provide the runner with an incredibly smooth and stable ride that can keep them going throughout long distance runs.
 Its mesh upper is now engineered to have more durability while still retaining its softness, and the multiple width options that are available allow runners to find their best fit possible.
-There are some changes that have not been so well received, such as the midsole’s lack of responsiveness or the shoe’s heavier feel.
+There are some changes that have not been so well received, such as the New Balance 1080 V8 midsole’s lack of responsiveness or the shoe’s heavier feel.
 Even so, this shoe could still prove useful for runners of all levels.